microsoft/demikernel/doc/testing.md

 - [Directly from the shell (ie. `bash`)](#running-system-level-tests-from-the-shell-ie-bash).
 This method is strongly discouraged, because you will have to not only deal with specific arguments for each test, but also with intricacies of your shell.

+> Regardless the method you choose to follow:
+>
-> Regardless the method you choose to follow, you should have at your disposal a pair of machines with Demikernel's development environment set up.
+> - You should have at your disposal a pair of machines with Demikernel's development environment set up.
 For more information on how to set up Demikernel's development environment, check out instructions in the `README.md` file.
+> - Catnip and Catpowder LibOSes require you to have superuser privileges on the testing machines.

 ### Running System-Level Tests with Demikernel's CI Tool (ie. `demikernel-ci`)